Content on this page was generated by AI and has not been manually reviewed.

 What should I do if I still see DNS leaks?

 Run a DNS leak test from a reputable source.
 If leaks occur, try a different DoH provider, adjust settings in Edge, or ensure the VPN isn’t routing DNS through its own resolver.
-What is turn off vpn
+Is the built in windows vpn good 2026

 Final quick-start recap